edgardelgado013/EdgarDelgado_Portfolio/README.md

 # EdgarDelgado_Portfolio
-This repository contains a sample of projects using a variety of algorithms that go from basic ML (Linear Regression, Logistic Regression, XGBoost Regressor and Clasificator, etc.) to more advanced techniques (CNNs with 3D UNet architecture, LLMs with ttranformers).
+This repository contains a sample of projects using a variety of algorithms that go from basic ML (Linear Regression, Logistic Regression, XGBoost Regressor and Clasificator, etc.) to more advanced techniques (CNNs with 3D UNet architecture, LLMs with tranformers).
+Feel free to look the notebooks, I took the time to explain what I was doing and hopefully it's not too hard to follow.